ruedli/OctoPlugout/README.md

 Please "save" your original Sonoff software first before you flash OctoPlugout over it.
 Instructions are here: https://hobbytronics.com.pk/sonoff-original-firmware-backup-restore/#Step-by-Step-Procedure

 As progress was made, the size increased and now you have to be carefull how you load the firmware (over the air or serial) into the plug.
-You need to serve 128k for filespace.
+You need to set the filespace for FS to none.
 On the Arduino IDE you select of from the tools menu, like this:
 <img align="left" style="padding-right:30px;" src="https://user-images.githubusercontent.com/5008440/133644822-09075a68-5376-48f5-bc7f-7804f5d5afce.png">

 In platformio, you add a script for uploading, by adding a line like this: